State Manager

 static resetState(?string $key = null): void

 Clears the state.
-If a key is provided, only that key is set to null.
-If no key is provided, the entire state array is emptied.
+If a key is provided, only that key is removed.
+If null, the entire state is wiped.

 Example Usage